With GreenLight Laser Therapy, Steve Malinsky Got His Life Back

 Steve’s lifestyle includes travel, driving high-performance cars and restoring a 1956 Austin-Healey that’s up on blocks and nearing completion in his garage in Canterbury.
-Until he met Dr. Ronald Yap at Concord Hospital Center for Urologic Care, Steve and the car were going nowhere fast.
+Until he met Dr. Ronald Yap at Concord Hospital Urologic Institute, Steve and the car were going nowhere fast.

 “I’m better than I ever was, as far back as I can remember.
 That’s how good it turned out.”

 Steve and his wife, Phyllis, chose Dr. Yap after researching options for where he should go for treatment.
 “Dr. Yap’s name went right to the top,” Steve said.
 A friend and renowned urologist in New York City endorsed Dr. Yap, who has become nationally known for his expertise in laser prostate surgery.